 I’m always surprised at the people I talk to who live in Massachusetts and have never visited Acadia National Park on Mt.
 Desert in Maine.
 Yes, it’s a six hour drive from where we live (not including stops) and yes, I hear the area is pretty crazy-crowded with people in the summer.
 But there’s spring, when not nearly so many folks are there.
 It’s cooler (for me a huge plus) and the mountains and ocean nestle against one another like no other place on the each coast.
 The forty-eight miles of carriage roads within the park are waiting to offer off-road walking and cycling experiences, with stunning views of the mountains and the ocean and fresh-water ponds, all in one outing.

-Folks flock to Sand Beach, near Otter Cliffs, but there is another fresh water swimming beach area at Echo Lake, and not only is the access handicapped-accessible, there is a wooden deck all the way to the shoreline to allow those who have trouble walking to get out to the waterline.
+Folks flock to Sand Beach, near Otter Cliffs, but another fresh water swimming beach area to consider is Echo Lake, which is not only handicapped-accessible, it has a wooden deck all the way to the shoreline to allow those who have trouble walking to get out to the waterline.

 We spent time at Beech Cliffs, which has what I call a handicapped “friendly” trail that leads up to stunning views of the island.
 The path does not meet ADA guidelines (it’s the outdoors–cliffs without an elevator are simply not going to offer the gentle sloping required to meet the ADA requirements) but for those looking for smooth footing, the path from the parking area works quite well for many of us.
 At the top of the cliffs, the rocks are smooth, but one needs to take great care since the drop off is sharp.
 Traveling with a supportive hiking companion who is able to lend a solid arm for balance is essential to safely enjoying this special trail.